熨斗について

 About Noshi

-Have you ever had trouble writing Noshi's name?
+Have you ever had trouble writing the name on a gift tag?

-``Noshi'' and ``Mizuhiki'' are gift wrapping papers that are used in a variety of situations.
+"Noshi" and "Mizuhiki" are gift wrapping papers that are used in a variety of occasions.

-Rather than sticking to old traditions, this can also be a useful tip for communicating your feelings effectively.
-This makes it easy to choose nice wrapping paper, as it can be a gift that will make you feel confident, or it can be a nice gift for your recipient.
-Let's enjoy giving gifts and expressing feelings of celebration.
+Rather than sticking to old customs, it is also a bit of trivia on how to convey your feelings well.
+It will make it easier to choose nice wrapping paper, making it a gift you can be proud of and giving a touching message to the recipient.
+Let's enjoy giving gifts and expressing our feelings of celebration.

-In Japan , the idea that a gift = an offering to the gods is deeply rooted, and Noshi, which was used in Shinto rituals, was attached to gifts presented to the country and feudal lords, and later, citizens started attaching Noshi to auspicious gifts as well.
-It is said that it became
+In Japan, the idea that gifts are offerings to the gods is deeply rooted, and it is said that noshi, which was originally used in Shinto rituals, was first attached to items presented to the country or feudal lords, and then noshi began to be used on auspicious gifts among local citizens as well.

-Of course, you don't need a gift to make offerings to the altar, where living things are not allowed.
-Even if the offering itself is not a living thing, the noshi becomes a living thing, so only mizuhiki is used.
+Naturally, there is no need for a noshi when making offerings to a Buddhist altar, where living things are not allowed to be offered.
+Even if the offering itself is not a living thing, the noshi is considered a living thing, so only mizuhiki is used.

 Back to blog